jrlambert1/Formula_1_Project/README.md

 ### Performance Metrics

 ## Conclusion
 As expected for the 2018 Formula 1 season, Lewis Hamilton won the Drivers' Championship.
 While writing this comment (10/29/2018) the team championship is still up for grabs between Mercedes and Ferrari with two races to go.
-However, Mercedes is likely to win due to its reasonable lead compared to the Ferrari team.
-This confirms the *bias* aspect of the sport due to teams finding a performance advantage and thriving year to year.
+However, Mercedes is likely to win due to its reasonable lead.
+This confirms the **bias** aspect of the sport.
 2019 will be a fun year to come with the new changes coming next season.
-Let's hope the Daryl Morey cakes his pants.
+Let's hope Daryl Morey cakes his pants.

 <img width="795" alt="screen shot 2018-10-29 at 10 53 10 am" src="https://user-images.githubusercontent.com/34430819/47669899-27c3ea00-db69-11e8-9bbc-4285f86959c8.png">

-###Further Explorations
+### Further Explorations

 My further interest would be a way to calculate aerodynamic packages for specific race tracks.
 My analysis of a way to measure this would be to use neural networks to analyze certain components of a car and compare those aero concepts to other teams and see which has the most efficient way through the track.